jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 - Have discussions in public, and ensure code documents these.
 - is explicit about the action they want.
 Use emojis or prefixes to show intent e.g. nit.
-- Avoid long comments which look like a wall of complaints.
-They follow up with the dev if they find themselves doing this too much.
-- Reach out to dev if you have too many comments.
-This could be that there's some misunderstanding on either side, which is easier resolved by talking.
+- Reach out to dev if you have too many comments or too long comments.
+This could be that there's some misunderstanding on either side, which is easier resolved by talking, and prevents the review looking like a wall of complaints.
 - Have a bias for action e.g. approve a PR with minor comments.